aa-it-vasa/IOT2024-labs/lab3_instructions.md

 ### Verify privacy (3 points)

 Repeat the previous steps to create another Thing.
 Call it _Snoopy_subscriber_GROUPNAME_.
 We will try to simulate a malicious subscriber using this Thing.
-After creation, select the _Snoopy_subscriber_GROUPNAME_ thing and press _Disassociate_ to deactivate it.
+After creation, open the _Snoopy_subscriber_GROUPNAME_ thing (under _All Things_, _Things_).
+Then open the _Certificates_ tab and select the certificate.
+Now press _Detach_ to deactivate it.

 Instead of using the `Publisher_Sim`, use `Snoopy_Subscriber_GROUPNAME` and try to publish or subscribe to the same topic.